Some resolving parameters with the minimum size for two specific graphs: Introduction

-All graphs considered in this work are assumed to be finite and connected.
-We use $d_G(p, q)$ to indicate the distance between two vertices $p$ and $q$ in graph $G$ as the length of a shortest path between $p$ and $q$ in $G$.
-We also, use $L(G)$ to indicate the line graph of a graph $G$, as the vertex set of $L(G)$ is the edges of $G$ and two vertices of $L(G)$ are adjacent in $L(G)$ if and only if they are incident in $G$.
-The cartesian product of two graphs $G$ and $H$, denoted by $G \Box H$, is the graph with vertex set $V(G) \times V(H)$ and with edge set $E(G \times H)$ so that $(g_1,h_1)(g_2,h_2) \in E(G \Box H)$, whenever $h_1 = h_2$ and $g_1g_2 \in E(G)$, or $g_1 = g_2$ and $h_1h_2 \in E(H)$, see [1].
-A graphical representation of a vertex $p$ of a connected graph $G$ relative to an arranged subset $Q = \{q_1, ..., q_k\}$ of vertices of $G$ is defined as the $k$-tuple $(d(p, q_1), ..., d(p, q_k ))$, and this $k$-tuple is denoted by $r(p|Q)$, where $d(p, q_i)$ is considered as the minimum length of a shortest path from $p$ to $q_i$ in graph $G$.
-If any vertices $p$ and $q$ that belong to $V(G)-Q$ have various representations with respect to the set $Q$, then $Q$ is called a resolving set for $G$ [2].
-Slater [3] considered the concept and notation of the metric dimension problem under the term locating set.
-Also, Harary and Melter [4] considered these problems under the term metric dimension as follows.
+All graphs considered in this paper are assumed to be finite and connected.
+For notation and terminology not defined here, see ~\cite{pap-cg-1}.
+A graphical representation of a vertex $p$ of a connected graph $G$ relative to an arranged subset $Q = \{q_1, ..., q_k\}$ of vertices of $G$ is defined as the $k$-tuple $(d(p, q_1), ..., d(p, q_k ))$, and this $k$-tuple is denoted by $r(p|Q)$, where $d(p, q_i)$ is considered as the minimum length of a shortest path from $p$ to $q_i$ in the graph $G$.
+If any vertices $p$ and $q$ that belong to $V(G)\setminus Q$ have various representations with respect to the set $Q$, then $Q$ is called a resolving set for $G$ \cite{pap-psb.gh1-2}.
+Slater \cite{pap-pjs-1} considered the concept and notation of the metric dimension problem under the term locating set.
+Also, Harary and Melter \cite{pap-fh-1} considered these problems under the term metric dimension as follows.
 A resolving set of vertices of graph $G$ with the minimum size or cardinality is called the metric dimension of $G$ and this minimum size denoted by $\beta(G)$.
-Resolving parameters in graphs have been studied in [5-11].
+However, some results for determining the metric dimension of various families of graphs have been obtained, such as Cayley digraphs of split metacyclic groups \cite{pap-M.Abas.ET.AL}, Mobius ladders \cite{pap-M.Ali.ET.AL}, regular bipartite graphs \cite{pap-M.Baca.ET.AL}, lexicographic product of graphs \cite{pap-mj-1}, certain families of Toeplitz graphs \cite{pap-J.B.Liu.ET.AL}, layer sun graph and line graph of the layer sun graph \cite{pap-jb1-1}, and Crystal Cubic Carbon $CCC(n)$ \cite{pap-X.Zhang.ET.AL}.